BUSINESS TRAVEL VAT

 A few places we and our clients keep coming back to.

-Notes from cities we work in, kept by hand.
+Notes from cities where we work with clients, kept by hand.
 Not a guide.
 Not a directory.
-Places where someone is cooking, or thinking, or simply doing the thing well.
+Places where someone is cooking well, thinking clearly, or simply doing it right.

 Cannes